 Using a Digital Twin for improved decision support and reduced cost.
-Subsea Wellhead Integrity Monitoring (SWIM™) measures accumulated load and other critical parameters on the wellhead during drilling operations, providing KPIs and prediction analysis on a digital platform.
+Subsea Wellhead Integrity Monitoring (SWIM™) measures accumulated load and other critical parameters on the wellhead during drilling operations, providing KPIs and prediction analysis as a digital service.
 Autonomous sensors are placed on the BOP, monitoring BOP movements, and data from the sensors is transferred wirelessly to the ROV.
 The drilling team receives live update regarding wellhead integrity every time the ROV collects data – typically every hour to four times a day.
 No extra personnel are required on the rig.

 4Subsea is awarded the 2018 Product Leadership Award from analyst company Frost & Sullivan for SWIM™.